-Action: On motion by Schewel and second by Parker the Committee voted to recommend that the board authorize the president and CEO to execute an agreement with the selected consultant for the Durham Station Improvements Preliminary Design at a cost not to exceed \$300,000.
+Action: On motion by Jones and second by Branch the board authorized the President/CEO to negotiate and execute an agreement with Perkins and Will for the Durham Station Improvements Preliminary Design at a cost not to exceed \$300,000.
 The motion was carried unanimously.

-VI.
-Task Order for Design of GoDurham FY21 Bus Stops
+3. Task Order for Design of GoDurham FY21 Bus Stops